Mapping the Anthropocene in ¯Otepoti/Dunedin: climate change, community and research in the creative arts

 Mappings, presentations and artworks that engage embodied understandings through the range of senses (sight, hearing, touch, smell, taste, proprioception)

-Future living skills
+Future living skills / food and energy resilience

 Ecosystems, biodiversity and extinctions